* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 Remove any nori from your onigiri and wrap them tightly in plastic wrap.
 Place your wrapped onigiri in a freezer or zip-lock bag, removing as much air as possible (I suck it out with a straw).
 You can store onigiri in the freezer for up to two months.

 The double layer of plastic wrap and freezer bag goes a long way to preventing freezer burn.
+If you’re opposed to plastic, onigiri can also be stored wrapped in parchment paper.

 How to reheat frozen onigiri

 Always reheat frozen onigiri straight from the freezer.
 Never let onigiri thaw naturally.
 Wrap the frozen onigiri in a damp paper towel and heat it in the microwave in 30 seconds intervals until soft and warm.
-You can also put the onigiri in a bowl and cover it with plastic wrap.

-How To Reheat Onigiri
+How To Reheat Onigiri [Tested Methods]

-To prevent this, I’ve tried three different reheating methods to determine which one is best for revitalize their freshness and flavor.
+Reheated rice often becomes congealed and dry with an unpleasant chewy texture.
+To prevent this happening to your onigiri, I’ve tried five different reheating methods to determine which one is best for revitalizing the freshness and flavor.

 5 from 1 vote